Tuttumon21/SuperMarket-Application-/README.md

 admin.
 The admin also has the right to delete any item.

     As a buyer one can see the list of available items in this store.
 Then after buying any products one can calculate total bill information.

+THANKYOU...